smeggins/RedAcademyPong/README.md

 # VERSION HISTORY

+## alpha 7:

+    problems:
+        *didnt have time before i left class to finsish troubleshooting my pause function...

+    Game.js
+        *started working on the pause functuon...

 ## alpha 6:

     Ball.js
-        *... i was over thinking it. re-read the slides and realised i only needed to multiply my vars by -1.....
+        *... i was over thinking it. re-read the slides and realised i only needed to multiply my vars by -1...
-        *adds bounce on all 4 sides
+        *adds bounce on all 4 sides...
-        *renamed collison method to fit with what the project slides wanted me to name it.
+        *renamed collison method to fit with what the project slides wanted me to name it...

 ## alpha 5:

     Problem:
-        I cant get the horizontal bounce to work for some reason. been at it for a while so it's time for another git push regardless.
-Want to figure this out before school tonight.
+        *I cant get the horizontal bounce to work for some reason. been at it for a while so it's time for another git push regardless.
+Want to figure this out before school tonight...
     Ball.js
-        *added movement and verticle bounce to ball
+        *added movement and verticle bounce to ball...

 ## alpha 4:

     Ball.js:
-        *added the ball.js and rendered the svg
+        *added the ball.js and rendered the svg...

 ## alpha 3:

     Problems:
-        *a & z doesnt control player 2's paddle yet Paddles.js
+        *a & z doesnt control player 2's paddle yet...
+    Paddles.js
-        *defined the paddle class
+        *defined the paddle class...
-        *added event listeners for keypresses and added movement based on the button pressed.
+        *added event listeners for keypresses and added movement based on the button pressed...

 ## alpha 2:

     Game.js & Board.js:
         *Thank goodness for Anvit!!
-When importing a variable you need to enclose the var name in {}
+When importing a variable you need to enclose the var name in {}...

     Game.js:
-        *Was showed a quicker way of refreshing my "canvas" by setting the innerHTML of the this.game as ""
+        *Was showed a quicker way of refreshing my "canvas" by setting the innerHTML of the this.game as ""...

 ## alpha 1: